prometheus/jmx_exporter/README.md

 A minimal config is `{}`, which will connect to the local JVM and collect everything in the default format.
 Note that the scraper always processes all mBeans, even if they're not exported.

+Example configurations for javaagents can be found at  https://github.com/prometheus/jmx_exporter/tree/master/example_configs

 ### Pattern input
 The format of the input matches against the pattern is
 ```